Lois Weaver

-Lois Weaver (born 1949, Roanoke, Virginia) is a Guggenheim-winning artist, activist, writer, director, and Professor of Contemporary Performance at Queen Mary University of London.
+Lois Weaver (born October 26, 1949, Roanoke, Virginia) is a Guggenheim-winning American artist, activist, writer, director, and Professor of Contemporary Performance at Queen Mary University of London.
 She is currently a Wellcome Trust Fellow in Engaging Science.

 Her work centers on feminism, human rights and possibilities for public participation.
-Active for over four decades she is the founding member of significant New York theatre companies Spiderwoman (1975), Split Britches (1980) and WOW (Women's One World Cafe) (1980).
+Active for over four decades, she is the founding member of significant New York theatre companies Spiderwoman Theater (1975), Split Britches (1980) and WOW (Women's One World Cafe) (1980).
 Weaver came to London to take on the role of artistic director for Gay Sweatshop Theatre Company in 1992.
 She lives in New York and London.

 Early life

 Weaver was born in Roanoke, Virginia.
 As a child she began performing with the Mount Pleasant Southern Baptist Church.
 She graduated with degrees in theatre and education from the all women's college Radford College (later Radford University) in 1972.
 After graduating Weaver began involved in activism against the Vietnam War, moving to Baltimore to work for a peace and justice center.
 While in Baltimore, Weaver began working with the Baltimore Free Theatre and was exposed to a range of experimental theatre practices.
 In the mid 1970s, Weaver moved to New York where she worked in a fish market and in Special Education in public schools while pursuing a performance career.